Botanical And Natural Dyes

 Silk Satin fabric, washed and scored before dyeing.
 ORIGINAL PHOTO BY RIMMBA

-From leaf to blue — the process begins by fermenting indigo leaves for up to 48 hours.
-During fermentation, the dye molecules separate from the leaf.
-A dye vat is then created using palm sugar as the natural reducing agent and calcium hydroxide to maintain the alkaline balance.
-The vat must stay around a pH of 10 to remain healthy and stable — only at this level does indigo stay soluble in its yellow-green, dyeable form.
-When the fabric is lifted into the air, oxygen transforms this soluble indigo into the deep, enduring blue that has colored textiles for centuries.
+From leaf to blue — indigo leaves ferment for up to 48 hours, releasing the dye.
+A vat is made with palm sugar (natural reducer) and calcium hydroxide to keep it alkaline at around pH 10, where indigo stays soluble in its yellow-green form.
+Once lifted into air, oxygen transforms it into the deep, lasting blue.
 ORIGINAL PHOTO BY RIMMBA

 A key limitation of natural dyeing is that botanical colours can soften and shift over time.
 Unlike synthetic dyes engineered for permanence, plant pigments are alive — they respond to sunlight, wear, and the natural oils of the skin.
-Rather than treating this as a flaw, we honour it as part of the beauty of true botanical colour: it develops a gentle patina, becoming more personal to the wearer.
+Rather than treating this as a flaw, we honour it as part of the beauty: it develops a gentle patina, becoming more personal to the wearer.
 This is the nature of living pigment, and we choose it for its harmony with the body, the land, and our commitment to avoiding harsh chemical dye residues.

 Limitations of Scaling Natural Dyeing

-Photo captured from our RIMMBA 2025 campaign shoot in Desa Tenganan.
-The models stand in front of a traditional Balinese doorway, as a Balinese woman passed by on her way to the temple, this candid moment unfolded naturally.
+Photo captured from our RIMMBA 2025 campaign in Desa Tenganan.
+As the models stood before a traditional Balinese doorway, a local woman passed on her way to temple — a candid, natural moment.
 Models wearing our Lily Silk Dress and Scarlett Dress in indigo Circle.

 🌸 The Colors of Bali